thoughtworksarts/thoughtworksarts.github.io/app/_people/all-possible-pathways.markdown

 ---
 Three artists came together to form _All Possible Pathways_, a project to explore the nature of globally distributed storytelling using networked and emerging technologies.

-The team worked to develop these ideas during a ThoughtWorks Arts residency in San Francisco, working with a global team.
+The team worked to develop these ideas during a Thoughtworks Arts residency in San Francisco, working with a global team.